 Mick McCarthy’s team also boast better statistics for goals scored in the first 14 games than any other Cardiff manager appointed by Tan.

-The Bluebirds have scored 26 times for McCarthy, one more than Malky Mackay’s team in the same amount of games.
+The Bluebirds have scored 26 times for McCarthy, one more than Malky McKay’s team in the same number of games.

 Ole Gunnar Solskjaer’s team has the worst record of the six coaches, managing only 15 goals in 14 games.